hanxi/wlua/README.md

-# web.lua
+# wlua
-web.lua is a web framework for Lua that is as simple as it is powerful.
+wlua is a web framework for Lua that is as simple as it is powerful.